Family of Imran Khan: Reham Khan

-In January 2015, Imran Khan married British Pakistani journalist and television anchor Reham Khan, after months of speculation.
-The marriage was conducted via a simple nikah ceremony at Khan's residence in Bani Gala.
+In January 2015, Imran Khan married British Pakistani journalist and television anchor Reham Khan.
+The marriage was conducted via a nikah ceremony at Khan's residence in Bani Gala.
 The marriage ended in divorce nine months later, in October 2015.

-Reham is an ethnic Pashtun, belonging to the Lughmani sub-clan of the Swati tribe.
-She comes from Mansehra in the Hazara region of Khyber Pakhtunkhwa, and speaks the local dialect Hindko, in addition to Pashto and Urdu.
+Reham is ethnic Pashtun, belonging to the Lughmani sub-clan of the Swati tribe.
+She comes from Mansehra in the Hazara region of Khyber Pakhtunkhwa, and speaks Hindko, in addition to Pashto and Urdu.

 Bushra Bibi

 Khan married Bushra Bibi, who was in her 40s, on 18 February 2018 at his residence in Lahore.
 The couple had been introduced to each other by Bushra's sister, Maryam Riaz Wattoo, who at the time led party operations in the United Arab Emirates She is known for her connection to Sufism; prior to her marriage with Khan, she had been his spiritual mentor (murshid).
 Bushra has two sons and three daughters, to whom Imran is a step-father, from her first marriage to Khawar Maneka.